how to have confidence in spite of everything

 3. The way you walk and dress

-I have been sitting in one of Philly’s main parks a lot recently and just people watching.
+I have been sitting in one of Philly’s main parks a lot recently and just people-watching.
 Confidence is communicated easily by those who are wearing something they feel good in, even in sweats.
 It is inspiring to see people so authentically themselves that their exterior reflects their interior.
-It’s like dressing for the job you want, but instead of a job, it’s self-confidence.
-Also, the next time you are walking in a public place, I want you to elongate your back and force yourself to look nowhere but straight ahead.
-The way you carry yourself on the outside is just as important as on the inside.
+It’s like dressing for the job you want, but instead of a job, it’s feeling comfortable and feeling… you.

-4. If you dont like it – get a tattoo or piercing
+4. If you don’t like it – get a tattoo or piercing

 Confidence is enhanced immensely by positivity.